fajwel/Open-Canopy/README.md

 ## Usage

 This repository is built upon [PyTorch](https://pytorch.org/).
 Its structure was bootstrapped from [this code template](https://github.com/ashleve/lightning-hydra-template), which heavily relies on [Hydra](https://hydra.cc/) and [Pytorch-Lightning](https://github.com/PyTorchLightning/pytorch-lightning).
 Parameters for training can be accessed and modified through the config files in the `configs` folder or overridden in the command line.
+Models and dataloaders models were implemented as in https://github.com/archaeoscape-ai/archaeoscape, thanks to [Yohann Perron](https://github.com/yohannperron) and [Vladyslav Sydorov](https://github.com/vsydorov).

 ### Data preprocessing